JikaiJin/jikaiwebsite/content/publication/Riemann_AHPE/index.md

 ---
-title: 'Improved analysis of clipping algorithms for non-convex optimization'
+title: 'Understanding Riemannian Acceleration via a Proximal Extragradient Framework'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Bohang Zhang
   - Jikai Jin
-  - Cong Fang
-  - Liwei Wang
+  - Suvrit Sra

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2020-06-05T00:00:00Z'
+date: '2022-02-10T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2020-10-05T00:00:00Z'
+publishDate: '2022-02-10T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;